Intervals Developers

 dataThe list of returned items.

-hasMoreWhether there are more items available.
+hasMoreWhether more items are available.

 limitNumber of items to return per page (1–100, default 50).